lbell/hydrogen-directory/README.md

 1. Quickly add or updated listings in wordpress using familiar interface.
 1. Organize entries into buckets using taxonomies.
-1. Display your directories anywhere on your site using shortcodes.
+1. Display your directories anywhere on your site.

 That's it!
 Get on to more important things in your life.